tiencm1022/Robot-Speech/README.md

 $ pip install SpeechRecognition<p>
 Installing PyAudio using pip:<p>
 $ pip install PyAudio<p>
-Run robot.py
+Run robot.py<p>
-In the first time you run ai2thor, a file containing scenarios weighs about 500MB will be downloaded.
+In the first time you run ai2thor, a file containing scenarios weighs about 500MB will be downloaded.<p>

 # Actions
 Using keyboard to perform the following actions:<p>